orviwan/artisan-maker/README.md

 where `partialname` is the partial filename without its `.html` extension.

-## Build files
+## Plugins
 The `build.js` file defines how the site is built using Metalsmith and various plugins.
 Custom plugins are also used:

 * `lib/metalsmith-debug.js`: output debugging information to the console.
 * `lib/metalsmith-setdate.js`: ensure each page has a date.
-If `date` front-matter is not available, the page date is presumed to be the file creation date.
+If `date` front-matter is not available, the page date is presumed to be the publish or file creation date.
 * `lib/metalsmith-moremeta.js`: applies further metadata to each page including the root folder, a default layout, primary and secondary navigation.